Unconventional Spin Dynamics and Supersolid Excitations in the Triangular-Lattice XXZ Model: Summary of main results

 Our first main result is the excellent qualitative agreement between our DMRG simulations of the XXZ model close to the Ising point and the neutron scattering experiments.
 Specifically, the low-energy branch displays a roton-like minimum of the dispersion at the $M$ point, with two maxima at $\omega \approx 2 J_\perp$ appearing close to the mid-point between $M$ and $\Gamma$.
 The DMRG simulations reveal a strong maximum of the DSF at the M point, with broad spectral weight close to the M point that persists for frequencies up to $0.2J_z$, as seen in Fig.~\ref{fig:DSF_exp}b, which occurs for very small frequencies.
 Moreover, the dispersion close to the $\Gamma$ point is approximately linear, although the spectral weight diminishes strongly as the $\Gamma$ point is approached.
 Experimentally, the diminishing weight upon approaching $\Gamma$ is observed, but the resolution only allows one to see a linear momentum dependence at finite momentum.
 Finally, we numerically observe a higher-energy Ising excitation branch at around $\omega \approx J_z$ with a very flat dispersion of bandwidth close to $J_\perp$, as shown in Fig.~\ref{fig:DSF_exp}a, concordant with the branch found in Ref.~ \cite{chen_phase_2024}.

 Our second main result concerns the analytical approaches we implement to understand the physical origins of such dynamical signatures.
 The lines shown Fig.~\ref{fig:DSF_exp} are calculated using the Schwinger boson theory (SBT), the variational quantum dimer model wavefunction (QDM), the effective staggered boson model (ESBM), and linear spin wave theory (LSWT).
 Except for LSWT, all our methods capture the roton-like minimum of the dispersion at the $M$ point.
-We find that the two methods that have the best agreement with the DMRG simulations are the QDM and SBT.
-The Schwinger bosons decompose $S=1$ excitations into $S=1/2$, which in turn implies that continua appear naturally there; something which is not the case in the other methods, which model $S=1$ excitations much more like single particle ones.
-In turn, it also shows a linear dispersion near the $\Gamma$ point, within the SBT, the magnitudes of the energies are shifted.
-Instead, a more promising treatment is the QDM, which is based on a mapping of the Ising ground states onto dimer coverings of the honeycomb lattice.
+We find that the two methods that have the best agreement with the DMRG simulations are the QDM and SBT. { The Schwinger boson formalism decomposes an S=1 quasiparticle into two $S=1/2$ excitations.
+In linear spin-wave theory (LSWT), a spin flip directly creates a single, $S=1$ quasiparticle with a well-defined dispersion.
+In contrast, within the Schwinger boson theory (SBT), a flipped spin does not correspond to an elementary excitation but to a composite object made of two $S=1/2$ spinons.
+As a result, the momentum and energy of a simple spin flip can get redistributed into both constituents, creating a continuum of scattering. } In turn, the SBT shows a linear dispersion near the $\Gamma$ point, and the magnitudes of the energies are shifted.
+The QDM is instead based on a mapping of the Ising ground states onto dimer coverings of the honeycomb lattice. {As explained in detail in Sec.~\ref{sec:qdm}, a dimer is placed at the midpoint of each frustrated bond of the original triangular lattice; the endpoints of the dimer lie at the centers of the triangles and form an auxiliary honeycomb lattice, see Fig. \ref{fig:dimers}.
+The Ising ground states satisfy one frustrated bond per triangle, and are in this way mapped to hard-core dimer coverings of the honeycomb lattice}.
 This approach can access the low-energy branch via a single-mode approximation as a form of dimer density waves.
-Indeed, these quasiparticles, which correspond to photon-like excitations, have been known also to display vanishing spectral weight in the context of quantum spin ice \cite{seeing_light}.
-The QDM exhibits a linear dispersion for finite momenta, but gives no information at the $\Gamma$ point due to the vanishing of the structure factor for the supersolid variational wavefunction presented in Sec.~\ref{sec:qdm}.
+Indeed, these quasiparticles, which correspond to photon-like excitations, have also been known to display vanishing spectral weight in the context of quantum spin ice \cite{seeing_light}.
+The QDM exhibits a linear dispersion for finite momenta, but gives no information at the $\Gamma$ point due to the vanishing of the dimer structure factor for the supersolid variational wavefunction presented in Sec.~\ref{sec:qdm}.
 Nevertheless, together with knowledge of the symmetry-breaking pattern, this can be used as a starting point to derive an effective field theory, which we propose in Sec. \ref{eff_fieldtheory}.